Stable Object Placement Planning From Contact Point Robustness: Static Robustness Assessment

 \subsection{Solving for Reaction Forces}

 In order to be quick to compute, a successful heuristic will need to avoid any computation whose complexity grows exponentially with the number of objects in the assembly.
-Hence, we solve a linearly constrained quadratic program \cite{whiting_structural_2012} that uses a pyramidal approximation of the friction cone, enforce static equilibrium, and avoid tensile forces.
-This convex optimization problem can be solved in polynomial time \cite{baraff_analytical_1989} by standard solvers \cite{wachter_implementation_2006}, but might find unphysical solutions due to the approximation of the friction cone.
-Focusing on a single object, let
+Hence, we solve a linearly-constrained quadratic program \cite{whiting_structural_2012} that uses a pyramidal approximation of the friction cone, enforce static equilibrium, and avoid tensile forces.
+This convex optimization problem can be solved in polynomial time \cite{baraff_analytical_1989} by standard solvers \cite{wachter_implementation_2006}, but may find unphysical solutions due to the approximation of the friction cone.
+Focusing on a single object with $I$ contact points, let